Strategyproof and Proportionally Fair Facility Location: Introduction.

+Since \citet{Moul80} and \citet{BoJo83}, numerous scholars have explored open-questions related to these characterizations~\citep*[see, e.g.,][]{BaJa94,BMS98,Chin97,JLPV21,MaMo11a,PPS+97,Weym11}.
+Others have explored extensions and variations of the facility location problem.
+For example, \citet{NePu06,NePu07a} relax the assumption that agents have single-peaked preferences;~\citet{Miya98,Miya01} and~\cite{Ehle02,Ehle03} extend the facility location problem to consider locating multiple facilities; ~\citet*{ACLL+20,ACLP20} introduce capacity constraints into the problem;~\citet{JaNi04} introduce interdependent utilities; \citet{Cant04} introduces an outside option; and~\citet{ScVo02} extend the facility location problem to a network setting.
+For a recent survey of the computational social choice literature on facility location problems, see~\citet*{CF-RL+21}.
+Our paper contributes to this literature by formalizing a hierarchy of ``proportionality-based fairness'' axioms for the facility location problem and characterizing families of strategyproof and fair mechanisms within each layer of the heirarchy.
+Additionally, in Section~\ref{section: equilibrium properties}, we explore the equilibrium properties of non-strategyproof mechanisms.
+We obtain results that complement those of~\citet{ReTr05a,ReTr11a} and~\citet{YaKa13a} (further details provided in Section~\ref{section: equilibrium properties}).

+There is also an extensive literature in operations research and computer science that studies the facility location problem within a complete information setting.
+These literatures largely focus on issues of computational complexity and approximation and, therefore, are not directly relevant to the present paper~\citep[for an overview, see][]{BrCh89,FaHe09a}.

 \paragraph{Fairness in collective decision problems.} Issues of fairness in collective decision problems have been studied in a variety of contexts~\citep[see, e.g.,][]{Dumm97a,Mill61,Nash50,Nash53,Rawls71a,Sen1980,Shap53,Yaar81}.
-Most closely related to the present paper are the social choice and computational social choice literatures~\citep[for an overview, see][]{ASS10,ABES19,Endr17,FSST17a,Klam10,LaSa10}.
+Most closely related to the present paper are the social choice and computational social choice literatures~\citep*[for an overview, see][]{ASS10,ABES19,Endr17,FSST17a,Klam10,LaSa10}.
 We formalize a hierarchy of fairness axioms for the facility location problem that are conceptually related to proportional representation.
-Two of our fairness axioms (IFS and UFS) are translations of the ``individual fair share'' and ``unanimous fair share'' axioms, which appear in fair division and participatory budgeting problems~\citep{ABM19,Moul03}, into the facility location problem.
-In addition, we utilize a natural axiom of proportional representation, called ``proportionality'', which is explored in the context of participatory budgeting by~\cite{FPPV21}.
+As will be discussed in Section~\ref{section: defense}, our axioms can also be motivated by---and connect with---notions of stability in cooperative game theory, such as the ``core''~\citep[see, e.g., ][]{Scar67}.
+Two of our fairness axioms (IFS and UFS) are translations of the ``individual fair share'' and ``unanimous fair share'' axioms, which appear in fair division and participatory budgeting problems~\citep*{ABM19,Moul03}, into the facility location problem.
+In addition, we utilize a natural axiom of proportional representation, called ``proportionality'', which is explored in the context of participatory budgeting by~\citet*{FPPV21}.
 Beyond translating existing notions of fairness into the facility location problem, we also introduce the new axiom of ``Proportional Fairness'' that is stronger than all of the aforementioned axioms.